 Agenda and minutes

-Following the end of the legislation allowing the Authority to hold remote meetings meetings of the Authority and its Committees are now returning to physical meetings.
-However to enable the meetings to take place in accordance with current Coronavirus social distancing guidance these meetings may take place at venues other than Aldern House.
+Meetings of the Authority and its Committees usually take place at our main offices at Aldern House, Baslow Road, Bakewell, however when necessary meetings may take place at venues other than Aldern House.
 Details of the venues will be given on the agendas for the meetings when they are published.
-These meetings are open to the public but spaces will be limited and priority given to those participating in the meeting.
-The meetings will be broadcast live as audio only and available to be listened to after the meeting via our website.
+Our meetings are open to the public but please note that sometimes space is limited and priority given to those participating in the meeting.
+The meetings will be broadcast live via YouTube and available to view after the meeting via our website.
 Meetings which were held between May 2020 and April 2021 were broadcast via YouTube and recordings of these can still be viewed using the following link:

 If you wish to make represesentations at a meeting you should contact firstname.lastname@example.org before 12 noon on the Wednesday before the meeting.